pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/amazon-kinesis.md

 | shardIteratorType         | Set to LATEST to consume only new records, TRIM\_HORIZON for earliest sequence number_,_ AT_\__SEQUENCE\_NUMBER and AFTER\_SEQUENCE\_NUMBER to start consumptions from a particular sequence number |
 | maxRecordsToFetch         | ...
 Default is 20.                                                                                                                                                                                  |

 Kinesis supports authentication using the [DefaultCredentialsProviderChain](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/auth/DefaultAWSCredentialsProviderChain.html).
-The credential provider looks for the credentials in the following order -
+The credential provider looks for the credentials in the following order:

 * Environment Variables - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` (RECOMMENDED since they are recognized by all the AWS SDKs and CLI except for .NET), or `AWS_ACCESS_KEY` and `AWS_SECRET_KEY` (only recognized by Java SDK)
 * Java System Properties - `aws.accessKeyId` and `aws.secretKey`